When syncing data to a destination, their underlying APIs require the data you send to be correctly typed. For example, a

 string type is expected, APIs usually reject the request, and the sync fails.

 When you define a model, Hightouch doesn't change the data types found in your source unless otherwise specified.
 To safeguard your syncs from failing, the data types your model returns must align with your destination's data type expectations.
 If your source data types don't match your destination's expectations, you can use casting while setting up your models.

-Hightouch recognizes the following data types:
+Hightouch recognizes the following data types for model columns: